 Since April 2011 he has worked in a team headed by Professor Richard Lilford here in the Department, which undertakes a wide ranging work programme in Health Services Research.
 See the section on resesarch for further details.

-He has recently completed a population model of Accident and Emergency Department attendance in a large population which has been accepted for publication.
-It is expected to be published mid year 2013.
+Accident and Emergency Services: He completed a population model of Accident and Emergency Department attendance in a large population which was published in 2013.
+Further similar stdies of patient flow through emergency care systems are planned.

 Gavin’s interest in Geographical Information Systems leads to a number of requests for support in other research programmes where analysis and visualisation of spatial variables are needed or where skills in handling neighbourhood profiling data are required.
 In this capacity he advises or supports projects in a wide range of areas such as: medical education, childhood obesity, research into secondary care re-configuration, climate and health and synthetic estimation of deprivation in non-standard geographies.

-The findings of the Mid-Staffordshire Inquiry do not uphold the use of hospital standardized mortality ratios as a screening test for 'bad' hospitals, Mohammed M; Lilford R; Rudge G; Holder R; Stevens A .
+Mohammed M; Lilford R; Rudge G; Holder R; Stevens A (2013) The findings of the Mid-Staffordshire Inquiry do not uphold the use of hospital standardized mortality ratios as a screening test for 'bad' hospitals.
 QJM 2013; doi: 10.1093/qjmed/hct101

-Benning A, Nwulu U, Ghaleb M, Dawson J, Barber N, Dean-Franklin B, Girling A, Hemming K, Carmalt M, Rudge G, Dixon-Woods M, Naicker T, Kotecha A , Lilford R. (2010) A controlled evaluation of the second phase of a complex patient safety intervention in English hospitals.
+Benning A, Nwulu U, Ghaleb M, Dawson J, Barber N, Dean-Franklin B, Girling A, Hemming K, Carmalt M, Rudge G, Dixon-Woods M, Naicker T, Kotecha A , Lilford R. (2011) A controlled evaluation of the second phase of a complex patient safety intervention in English hospitals.
 BMJ.
-Accepted for publication November 2010
+2011; 342:doi:10.1136/bmj.d195

 Mohammed MA, Deeks JJ, Girling A, Rudge G, Carmalt M, Stevens AJ, Lilford RJ.
 Evidence of methodological bias in hospital standardised mortality ratios: retrospective database study of English hospitals.
 BMJ 338:b780